raghebbenhamouda/CloudCertNotes/README.md

 - ests that fit parameters defined in the inbound rules
 - SGs are stateful, so if a request passes inbound/outbound, it will also pass outbound/inbound
 - NACLs are stateless, so if a request passes inbound/outbound, outbound/inbound rules will still be evaluated
+- **Ephemeral Ports**
+    - Clients connect to a defined port, and expect a response on an ephemeral port
+    - NACL must allow ephermeral port

+## Reachability Analyzer

+- A network diagnostics tool that troubleshoots network connectivity between two endpoints in your VPC(s)
+- It builds a model of the network configuration, then checks the reachability based on these configurations **(it doesn’t send packets)**

 ## VPC Peering

 - Allows to connect two VPC privately using AWS' network
 - Must be set such as if they were on the same network, using appropriate CIDR
-- Can work cross-region and cross-account and you can reference security groups of peered VPCs
+- Can work c**ross-region and cross-account** and you can reference security groups of peered VPCs
+- **You must update route tables in each VPC’s subnets to ensure EC2 instances can communicate with each other**

 ## VPC Endpoints